[logo] [logo]

 SteerYoung ox or bull-calf, usually castrated, 2-4 years old.

-StellProbably portable enclosures for stock.
+Stell, stele etcProbably portable enclosures for stock.
+Also a barrel-stand.

 StoneSee Weights & Measures.

-Stryke, Strick(le) etcMeasure of grain or malt; a tool for levelling the top of such a measure.
+Stryke, Strick(le) etcMeasure of grain or malt; also a tool for levelling the top of such a measure.

 Table-boardA table-top.
 Tables commonly came with separate trestles.